digitalcytometry/ecotyper/README.md

 Regardless of the input type used for deriving cell states and ecotypes, EcoTyper can perform cell state and ecotype recovery in external expression datasets.
 The recovery can be performed in bulk, scRNA-seq and spatial transcriptomics data.

 We provide 6 tutorials illustrating these functionalities.
-The first three illustrate how the recovery of cell states and ecotypes can be performed in various input types.
-The last three present of the discovery of cell states and ecotypes can be performed using different types of input:
+The first three demonstrate how the recovery of cell states and ecotypes can be performed with various input types.
+The last three demonstrate how the recovery of cell states and ecotypes can be performed with various input types:

 -   **Tutorial 1:** Recovery of Cell States and Ecotypes in User-Provided Bulk Data
 -   **Tutorial 2:** Recovery of Cell States and Ecotypes in User-Provided scRNA-seq Data